Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Experiments

 \cref{tab: ranking_comparison} compares model rankings against MMSI-Bench~\cite{yang2025mmsi} and OmniSpatial~\cite{jia2026omnispatial} - two benchmarks covering general scene-level and multi-image spatial reasoning.
 In contrast, DORI isolates orientation, enabling a direct test of whether general spatial competence transfers to geometric reasoning.
-The ranking shifts are substantial: GPT-4o places 2nd on OmniSpatial and 3rd on MMSI-Bench, yet scores lowest among closed-source models on DORI, falling below smaller models.
-This confirms that a model can excel at scene-level relational reasoning while failing at object-centric geometric reasoning, a blind spot only a dedicated orientation benchmark like DORI can expose.
+The ranking shifts are substantial: GPT-4o places 2nd on OmniSpatial and 3rd on MMSI-Bench, but drops on DORI's coarse orientation split, despite remaining competitive on granular questions.
+This suggests that strong performance on broader spatial reasoning benchmarks does not necessarily imply robust performance across all forms of object-centric orientation reasoning, a blind spot that DORI is designed to expose.